epam/ai-dial-integration-langchain-python/README.md

 (5) ☐ response.extra_field
 ```

-`langchain_openai` ignores certain extra fields, meaning that the upstream endpoint won't receive (2) and the client won't receive (4) and (5) if they were sent by the upstream.
+`langchain-openai` ignores certain extra fields, meaning that the upstream endpoint won't receive (2) and the client won't receive (4) and (5) if they were sent by the upstream.

 Note that **top-level request extra fields** and **tool definition extra fields** do actually reach the upstream.